MateuszJanduraUszu/mjmem/docs/reference/exception/resource_overrun-dtor.md

 ## Remarks

-The destructor destroys an `resource_overrun` object without performing any specific actions.
+The destructor destroys a `resource_overrun` object without performing any specific actions.

 ## Requirements